 Everyone loves a good deal.
-But are you using the best e-commerce promo code best practices for your Shopify store?
+But are you using the truly profitable e-commerce promo code best practices for your Shopify store?

 Good deals attract customers.
 That’s why sales and promotion advertisements get sent out like wildfire by big retailers.